MaastrichtU-IDS/get-started-with-docker/README.md

 3. 👩‍💻 Follow the instructions for the [tenforce/virtuoso](https://hub.docker.com/r/tenforce/virtuoso/) image (https://hub.docker.com/r/tenforce/virtuoso), to start the Virtuoso triplestore using the `docker run` command.
 You will just need to change the shared volume:

 * They defined `-v /my/path/to/the/virtuoso/db:/data`.
 Change it to the `data/virtuoso` folder in your current directory, the path on the left of the `:` is for your computer, the path on the right is where the volume is shared in the container.

 * To provide the current directory as shared volume with the docker container the variable to use is different for Windows:

     * For Linux 🐧 and Mac 🍎

-    ```shell
+      ```bash
       -v $(pwd)/data/virtuoso:/data
       ```

     * For Windows 🏢 (remove all the newlines with their extra `\` to have one line):

       ```powershell
       -v ${PWD}/data/virtuoso:/data
       ```

 👨‍💻 Access the Virtuoso triplestore on http://localhost:8890 (admin login: `dba` / `dba`)